 This is the personal website of Gavin Drake.

-Since May 2019, Gavin Drake has been the Director of Communications for the Anglican Communion, a family of 42 autonomous and independent-yet-interdependent national, pan-national and regional churches which trace their origins to Saint Augustine of Canterbury’s mission to convert the English in AD 595.
+Between May 2019 and November 2023, he was the Director of Communications for the Anglican Communion, a family of 42 autonomous and independent-yet-interdependent national, pan-national and regional churches which trace their origins to Saint Augustine of Canterbury’s mission to convert the English in AD 595.

 Gavin Drake was elected as a member of the Church of England’s General Synod by the laity of the Diocese of Southwell and Nottingham for the five year term beginning in 2021.
 He resigned on 10 July 2023 after the Business Committee and Archbishops’ Council worked to prevent debates on safeguarding reform.